NoobMathematician/monster-hunter-game/README.md

 # monster-hunter-game
-My 1st game on Github, more coming ...
+My game project on Github, more coming ...

 ## About this project:
 + You can check out the game demo here: